The Quad Development

 - An elegant, top-floor Reading Room for quiet research, study and reflection.
 The architecture draws heavily on the best of Oxford University’s libraries – and is designed to be as inspiring as possible.

 - A stunning new oval-shaped hall with seating for 1,000 – so that our growing community can come together on a regular basis, for assembly, performances, meetings, exams and countless other functions.

 - Flexible classrooms which can be configured for large or small groups.

 - A new Higher Education and Careers Department.

-Designed by TSH Architects, the Development is scheduled for completion by the autumn of 2020.
+Designed by TSH Architects, the Development is scheduled for completion by this autumn.

 Teddies is a place of strong and growing academic ambition.
 We are about to cast that ambition in stone, brick and glass.Chris Jones, Chair of Governors